 We hold £5,000,000 public indemnity and medical malpractice insurance.
 Despite best efforts, accidents can happen and things can go wrong.
 We have stringent safety processes in place but in the unlikely event of an incident, rest assured we are protected, which means you are protected.

 We are working hard to build a reputation for quality and credibility on a client by client basis.
-Have a look at our feedback section to see what other candidates thought of us.
+Please take a look at our Trust Pilot feedback to see what other candidates have said about our training.

-External Accreditation is the most obvious form of Quality Assurance, but is also the least reliable; at best it provides an objective mechanism for the assurance and benchmarking of quality and standards, but can be at worst, simply an annual membership fee with a logo at the bottom of a certificate.
+External Accreditation is the most apparent form of Quality Assurance but is also the least reliable.
+At best, it provides an objective mechanism for the assurance and benchmarking of quality and standards.
+At worst, it is simply an annual membership fee with a logo at the bottom of a certificate.

 Since the 2013 changes to the First Aid at Work accreditation process, we are allowed with the official procedures in place, to accredit our First Aid at Work, Emergency First Aid at Work and bespoke First Aid entirely independently.
-Not because it is easier – in many ways it is harder – but because it makes us 100% accountable, and allows us the flexibility to tailor courses to clients needs, and move with current changes in best practice, before the traditional awarding organisations.
+We do this not because it is easier, as in many ways it's much harder for us, but because it makes us 100% accountable.
+This gives us the flexibility to tailor courses to our client's needs and advance with changes in best practice ahead of the traditional awarding organisations.